-In addition to anecdotal stories about people and churches leaving complementarian theology behind (Pastor Luke Geraty and Grace Church in Indiana are two current examples), it is encouraging to see more women being appointed to senior leadership in church, college, and seminary settings.
-The recent appointments of Carla Sunberg as president of Nazarene Theological Seminary and Deana Porterfield, as president of Roberts Wesleyan College and Northeastern Seminary come to mind.
-Another sign of positive change is the vast amount of research and writing that women academics are producing.
-While some of this writing comes out of more liberal camps, there is plenty of scholarship being produced by conservative evangelicals.
-As I think about how we might advance a deeper theology of women, one obvious answer is to take advantage of this treasure trove of new knowledge.
+In addition to anecdotal stories about people and churches leaving complementarian theology behind (Pastor Luke Geraty and Grace Church in Indiana are two examples in recent years), it is encouraging to see more women being appointed to senior leadership in church, college, and seminary settings.
+The appointments of Carla Sunberg as president of Nazarene Theological Seminary and Deana Porterfield, as president of Roberts Wesleyan College and Northeastern Seminary come to mind.
+Another sign of positive change is the amount of research and writing produced by women academics.
+While some of this writing comes out of more liberal camps, there is plenty of scholarship produced by conservative evangelicals.

 SHORTCOMINGS OF TRADITIONAL TEACHING

-Traditionally, few scholars (male or female) have concerned themselves with how the biblical narrative relates specifically to women, or with the details of the lives of the women whose stories are found with its pages.
-As a result, I think Christian teaching has suffered in these ways:
+Traditionally, few scholars (male or female) have concerned themselves with how the biblical narrative relates to women, or with the details of the lives of the women whose stories are found in its pages.
+As a result, Christian teaching has suffered in these ways:

 - Women are rarely featured as primary subjects in sermons

-- Commentaries and other resources often marginalize the importance of women in the biblical story
+- Commentaries and other resources marginalize the importance of women in the biblical story

-In the introduction to his controversial 1998 book The Word According to Eve, Cullen Murphy wrote:
+In the introduction to his 1998 book The Word According to Eve, Cullen Murphy wrote:

 “The Bible is famous for being the world’s most overstudied book- overstudied by male scholars and commentators, that is to say.
 It has not, however, been overstudied by women.
 Indeed, until recently, it was studied by female scholars hardly at all, let alone by female scholars who were interested specifically in what the Bible had to say about women.
 This has changed, to put it mildly, owing in large measure to the influx of women into fields of study from which they once were virtually absent and effectively barred.
 Today the Bible is being confronted not only by women who are theologians, who bring to the task an overtly religious perspective, but also, and more pertinently from the point of view of this book, by women who are biblical scholars, linguists, historians, archaeologist, and literary critics”.

-I think these words are even truer today, because scholarship by women and about women has continued to flourish in the 21st century.
-Women scholars are studying the Bible with greater sensitivity to women’s experiences and to God’s intentions for them.
+Scholarship by women and about women continues to flourish in the 21st century.
+Both male and female scholars are studying the Bible with greater sensitivity to women’s experiences and to God’s intentions for them.

 CONTRIBUTIONS OF WOMEN SCHOLARS